SteelCompendium/data-rules-md-dse/Chapters/Classes.md

 > - **12-16:** 8 + A damage
 > - **17+:** 12 + A damage
 >
-> **Effect:** Until the start of your next turn, whenever the target moves or is force moved, you can use a free triggered action to shift up to your speed.
+> **Effect:** Until the start of your next turn, whenever the target finishes moving or being force moved, you can use a free triggered action to shift up to your speed.
 You must end this shift adjacent to the target.

 <!-- -->
 > ###### Stunning Blow (3 Discipline)